 - If aperiodic SRS resource set is configured, the associated NZP-CSI-RS is indicated via SRS request field in DCI format 0_1 and 1_1, as well as DCI format 0_2 (if SRS request field is present) and DCI format 1_2 (if SRS request field is present), where AperiodicSRS-ResourceTrigger and AperiodicSRS-ResourceTriggerList (indicating the association between aperiodic SRS triggering state(s) and SRS resource sets), triggered SRS resource(s) srs-ResourceSetId, csi-RS (indicating the associated NZP-CSI-RS-ResourceId) are higher layer configured in SRS-ResourceSet.
-The SRS-ResourceSet(s) associated with the SRS request by DCI format 0_1 and 1_1 are defined by the entries of the higher layer parameter srs-ResourceSetToAddModList and the SRS-ResourceSet(s) associated with the SRS request by DCI format 0_2 and 1_2 are defined by the entries of the higher layer parameter srs-ResourceSetToAddModListForDCI-Format0-2-r16.
+The SRS-ResourceSet(s) associated with the SRS request by DCI format 0_1 and 1_1 are defined by the entries of the higher layer parameter srs-ResourceSetToAddModList and the SRS-ResourceSet(s) associated with the SRS request by DCI format 0_2 and 1_2 are defined by the entries of the higher layer parameter srs-ResourceSetToAddModListForDCI-Format0-2.
 A UE is not expected to update the SRS precoding information if the gap from the last symbol of the reception of the aperiodic NZP-CSI-RS resource and the first symbol of the aperiodic SRS transmission is less than 42 OFDM symbols.

 - If the UE configured with aperiodic SRS associated with aperiodic NZP CSI-RS resource, the presence of the associated CSI-RS is indicated by the SRS request field if the value of the SRS request field is not '00' as in Table 7.3.1.1.2-24 of [5, TS 38.212] and if the scheduling DCI is not used for cross carrier or cross bandwidth part scheduling.
 The CSI-RS is located in the same slot as the SRS request field.
-If the UE configured with aperiodic SRS associated with aperiodic NZP CSI-RS resource, any of the TCI states configured in the scheduled CC shall not be configured with 'QCL-TypeD'.
+If the UE configured with aperiodic SRS associated with aperiodic NZP CSI-RS resource, any of the TCI states configured in the scheduled CC shall not be configured with qcl-Type set to 'typeD'.

 - If periodic or semi-persistent SRS resource set is configured, the NZP-CSI-RS-ResourceId for measurement is indicated via higher layer parameter associatedCSI-RS in SRS-ResourceSet.